kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <todo>Traditional business intelligence</todo>
 For many years, ETL (Extract, Transform and Load) is the mainstrem procedure for business intelligence and data analysis.
 The objective of ETL is to extract data from source system, apply some transformation, and finally load into target data store.
 However traditional ETL systems are limited by their scalability and fault tolerent ability.
+According to a report presented in 2017 by IDC<ref>https://www.seagate.com/files/www-content/our-story/trends/files/idc-seagate-dataage-whitepaper.pdf</ref>the global data volume will grow expronentially from 33 zettabytes in 2018 to 175 zettabytes by 2025.
+IDC also forecasts that we will have 150 billions devices connected globally by 2025.
+And real-time data will account for around 30 percents of the global data.
+We demand for a system that's able to distribute computations to thousands of machines and runs parallely.
 <todo>Limmitation of ETL</todo>

 <todo>MapReduce</todo>
 <todo>what bring us to the world of mapreduce</tody>

-MapReduce is a programming model that can process vast amounts of datasets in parallel.

 <ref>https://dl.gi.de/bitstream/handle/20.500.12116/20456/327.pdf?sequence=1</ref>
 <ref>https://hadoop.apache.org/docs/r1.2.1/mapred_tutorial.html</ref>

+MapReduce is a programming model that is able to process vast amounts of datasets in parallel.
+It's inspired by the map and reduce operation in functional languages like Lisp.
 MapReduce is compose of three core operations: map, shuffle and reduce.
 A job is usually splited into multiple independent subtasks and run parallely on the map stage.
 Then the outputed data from map stage is shuffled by its key, such that data with the same key occurence on the same workder node.
 Finally, reducers start processing each group of data in parellel.

 <todo>Hadoop</todo>
 Hadoop Distributed File System